 - Reducing ramp of new hires

-- The difficulty of onboarding new people when you run a dispersed sales model
+- The difficulty of a sales onboarding program when you run a dispersed sales model

 - Understanding and defining when someone is officially ramped

-- Lack of accountability of the hiree for completing onboarding
+- Lack of accountability of the hiree for completing a sales onboarding program

 - Facilitating the flow and sequencing of content and information